Hello and welcome to Travel with Smudge!

 I got admitted to the Bar in December 2015, and the day after I flew out to Hawaii, USA.
 I spent six weeks travelling around Canada, America and Mexico – it was definitely a whirl wind trip, but it satisfied my desire for a short time.
 It’s a hard thing that, balancing full-time work and the desire to travel the world!
 That old saying rings true – when you have time, you don’t have money; and once you have the money, you no longer have the time.

-I have been living in Wellington for over two years now (I can’t believe how fast time has passed!), and I can truthfully say that it is one of the coolest cities I have ever been to in the world.
-It has everything: big city but still entirely walkable, nature at the door step, ocean, hikes, music, food, shops, culture, events – it is just non-stop.
+I have been living in Wellington for about three years now (I can’t believe how fast time has passed!), and I can truthfully say that it is one of the coolest cities I have ever been to in the world.
+It has everything: big city but still entirely walkable, nature at its door step, ocean, hikes, music, food, shops, culture, events – it is just non-stop.
 The only downside is the weather; windy windy Wellington.
 I don’t mind it (most days anyway) – after all, I’m in an office during the week, and it really makes you appreciate the good weather when you don’t have to work.
 Also, I believe it keeps the population at bay – I’m scared everyone in New Zealand would want to live in Wellington if the weather was perfect as well!

 Enjoy my blog, hopefully you find it interesting and/or inspiring; if you have any comments or feedback please get in touch.